Andresuky/Andresuky/README.md

  A passionate Cross platform app developer Front-end developer-web
 - Playing a XDefiant at spare time
 - Currently learning Web Development And Aplication by Self
-- I’m currently open for an Intern or a new job opportunity, this is my ig (https://www.instagram.com/the_juanandres419/)

 <br><br>